-Although mainstream society, biology, and medicine are largely materialistic/mechanistic, thus relying on concepts of the outer circle, some members of this culture may move more or less toward the inner circle; and with regard to some concepts such as statics and dynamics, the whole scientific community has come closer to the holistic concept of dynamics.
+Although mainstream society, biology, and medicine seem largely materialistic/mechanistic, thus relying on concepts of the outer circle, some members of this culture may move more or less toward the inner circle.
 This indicates a continuum between materialism and holism, the outer and inner circle of the mandala.
-Thus, the views of scientists, philosophers, and laypersons may range from more or less materialistic/mechanistic to more or less holistic.
-To indicate this continuum in the pictorial version of the Mandala, the background colors (that range from red to purple) should have been drawn like the colors of the rainbow that form a continuum.
+To indicate this continuum in the pictorial version of the Mandala, the background colours (that range from red to purple) should have been drawn like the colours of the rainbow that form a continuum.

-Materialism and holism (the two circles) may be seen as opposites that have nothing in common.
-However, they can also be conceived as Yin and Yang: Yin as holism (the inner circle), and Yang as materialism (the outer circle).
+In spite of this continuum, materialism and holism (the two circles) are often seen as opposites that have nothing in common.
+However, they can also be conceived like Yin and Yang: Yin as holism (the inner circle), and Yang as materialism (the outer circle).
 Yin and Yang do not exclude each other.
 Yin includes at least a germ of Yang and vice versa (see Chapter 3).
 If the two circles are viewed in this fashion, then holism in the inner circle is not totally devoid of materialism, and materialism of the outer circle includes at least a germ of holism.
 For example, in holistic medicine parts may still be distinguished within the organism, and even if the organism is seen as one organic whole, it may still be separated from its environment, at least to some extent.
-Therefore, fragmentation is not totally absent.
+Therefore, fragmentation may not be not totally absent.
 On the other hand, although conventional medicine tends to be mechanistic, a doctor or nurse may be caring in such a way that an aspect of holism is included (see Chapter 5).

 Since all of the concepts of the mandala are related and therefore can be connected, a network results.
 This network comprises the two circles of materialism and holism and may even extend toward the centre of the mandala without reaching it completely because the centre remains beyond words and language, unnamable.